nrkno/sofie-core/packages/documentation/docs/user-guide/configuration/settings-view.md

 ---
-sidebar_position: 4
+sidebar_position: 2
 ---
-# Settings
+# Settings View

 :::caution
-The settings views are only visible to users with the right [access level](../features/access-levels)!
+The settings views are only visible to users with the correct [access level](../features/access-levels)!
 :::

 Recommended read before diving into the settings: [System, \(Organization\), Studio & Show Style](../concepts-and-architecture#system-organization-studio-and-show-style).